Table of Contents[Hide][Show]

 What Is the Best Time to Drive with a Baby?

 Obviously the answer to the best time to drive with a baby is going to vary from infant to infant.
-However, keeping track of your child’s natural rhythms, nap times, and preferred schedule will help you plan.
-Kiddo naps for long stretches in the morning hours?
-Then that might be a good time to plan to get some miles behind you.
+However, keeping track of your child’s natural rhythms, nap times and preferred schedule will help you plan.

-Also a good plan?
+Still planning to drive at night?
 Take a short test night drive with baby before the trip!
-I’m one to push on into the late night hours.
+I like to drive until 10pm or so.
 Two of my babies did not agree with this.
 My oldest daughter would sob uncontrollably if it was dark out and no one was holding her hands.
 Any night driving had to have a grown up in the back seat.
 My youngest son?
 He’s fine if he’s asleep.
 But if he wakes up and it’s dark out?
 He’ll cry until we stop.
 Figure out what your baby needs.

 - Hydrate, hydrate, hydrate.
 It is a natural reaction to try to drink less on a road trip because you’re unsure about “potty stops.”
 Breastfeeding?
 You NEED keep up your fluid intake.

 - Allow extra time.
-Stopping to feed baby takes time.
+Traveling with a newborn baby and making feeding stops takes time.
 Stopping to use the restroom takes time.
 Plan for that time so you aren’t frustrated later.

 - If you pump, invest in a car charger for your breast pump.
 Traveling with another adult?
 You can pump while that person drives and feed baby bottles later if you wish.